JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 <span style="color:red">!!
 UPDATE !!</span> I am joining [Waterloo ECE](https://uwaterloo.ca/electrical-computer-engineering/) as an assistant professor in Winter 2023.

-My research interest lies in __Large Language Models (LLM) for Code__.
+My research interest lies in __Programming Languages & Software Engineering__, in particular, __Large Language Models (LLM) for Code__.
 I design the next-generation tool to help programmers better fight emerging coding challenges in this new AI Generated Code (AIGC) era.

 To enhance the productivity of programmers, we designed {{< staticref "uploads/ISSTA2022.pdf" "newtab" >}}Gmerge{{< /staticref >}}, the first tool that used GPT-3 to automatically resolve __300+__ real-world merge conflicts in Microsoft Edge.